A Window on the Past…The Gateway to the Future…

 The Growing Years

 In 1998, completion of the first permanent concourse (Concourse B) was completed with 442,000 square feet to serve 20 aircraft positions.
-Just a year later, a regional concourse (Concourse A) was opened to serve 36 regional aircraft and is attached to Concourse B by a sky bridge, that provides an unbeatable view of Dulles' airfield.
-Concourse B expanded in 2003 and again in 2008, increasing the length of the building to 2,810 feet.
+One year later, a regional jet concourse (Concourse A, Gates 1-6) was opened to serve 36 regional aircraft.
+A sky bridge, offering an unbeatable view of Dulles' airfield, connects Concourse A's regional gates to the International A Gates.
+Concourse B expanded in 2003 and again in 2008, increasing the length of the Concourse A-B building to 2,810 feet.

-As the 21st Century begins, Dulles has emerged as one of the fastest growing airports in the world and a major East Coast gateway for domestic and international travelers as well as cargo activities.
-The airport is achieving the potential its planners had envisioned, and more.
+As the 21st Century began, Dulles emerged as one of the fastest growing airports in the world and a major East Coast gateway for domestic and international travelers, as well as cargo activities.
+The airport is achieving the potential its planners had envisioned, and beyond.
 Dulles Airport has been an economic engine for the surrounding communities, providing over 15,000 direct jobs and billions of dollars in business revenue.
 The "Dulles Corridor" is now synonymous with growth and future potential for the region.

 The Future Arrives

-In the summer of the year 2000, the Airports Authority launched the Dulles Development Program (D2) that will take Dulles closer to its full potential.
-The Program included building two new parking garages, a fourth runway, a new concourse, a new Air Traffic Control Tower, pedestrian walkways, the AeroTrain System and an expansion to the International Arrivals Building.
+In the summer of 2000, the Airports Authority launched the Dulles Development Program (D2) taking Dulles closer to its full potential.
+The Program included building two new parking garages, a fourth runway, a new concourse, a new Air Traffic Control Tower, pedestrian walkways, the AeroTrain System and an expansion of the International Arrivals Building.